COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 ```

 Notice that at this point, the count matrix generated by `simpleaf` contains all detected barcodes in the dataset, including the empty droplets.
-Usually we need to filter out the empty droplets to obtain the final, filtered count matrix.
+Usually we need to filter out the empty droplets to obtain the final, filtered count matrix before applying downstream analyses.
 Here we will show how to detect and filter empty droplets using the emptyDrops algorithm{cite}`Lun2019` included in the [DropletUtils](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html) Bioconductor package.

 (raw-proc:example-emptydrops)=
 ##### High-confidence cell barcode detection using *emptyDrops*

 We start by extracting the total (spliced + unspliced + ambiguous) count matrix from `adata_raw`, the AnnData object representing our unfiltered (raw) count matrix.
 If the `X` layer contains UMIs with all splicing statuses like what we showed in the above example, the total count matrix is `adata_raw.X`.
 If we split UMIs with different splicing statuses into layers, such as putting unspliced UMIs into the `unspliced` layer by defining `custom_format = {'X' : ['S','A'], 'unspliced' : ['U']}`, we need to add all layers together to get the total count matrix.
+In the above example, we defined an `all` layer for the total count matrix.
+Therefore, we can extract the total count matrix by `adata_raw.layers["all"]`.

 ```python
 # run in Python
 total_count = adata_raw.layers["all"].T.tocoo()